simontonsoftware/s-libs/projects/ng-mat-core/README.md

 ## API Documentation

-To quickly see what is available, see the [api documentation](https://simontonsoftware.github.io/s-libs/ng-mat-core).
+To quickly see what is available, see the [typescript documentation](https://simontonsoftware.github.io/s-libs/ng-mat-core) as well as the [sass documentation](https://simontonsoftware.github.io/s-libs/ng-mat-core_sass).

 ## Installation